- chapter 1

 Traditionally, the Netherlands has been focused strongly on foreign countries.
 As the Netherlands is a small country, it depends on foreign countries to obtain various products.
-Still, there are products which the Netherlands can produce itself and which come from abroad nevertheless.
+Still, there are products which the Netherlands can produce itself but which come from abroad nevertheless.
 This is to do with the costs involved.
-After all, it is cleverer to import products that are made more cheaply in other countries from those countries and to concentrate as a country on products that we can produce at a lower price ourselves.
+After all, it makes sense to import products that are made more cheaply in other countries from those countries and to focus on products that we can produce at a lower price ourselves.
 This is called international division of labour.
 It means that every country focuses on making those products for which they have a competitive advantage.
 A number of factors are involved in this, such as:

 • natural condition;

 The Countries of the European Union are the chief trading partners of the Netherlands.

 The value that an enterprise adds to the purchased raw and auxiliary materials.
 This corresponds with the value of what the enterprise produces itself.